 Young’s first single “Could You Love Me Again” hit radio in February of 2013, and his army of fans have been buzzing about it for months.
 His YouTube channel has over a million views, the video for “Could You Love Me Again” went viral, garnering 100,000 views in its first week.
 Young’s next single “I Carry It With Me” is a duo with fellow Carolina crooner and long time friend Lee Brice, and is set to release in early next year.

-Young has been pounding the pavement this year as he embarked on a 55 city Honky Tonkin’ University Tour that began at the beginning of February, and is now a part of the Bud Light ROWDYLOUD Tour, hitting 36 cities in the Summer and Fall.
-He has opened up for artist like Blake Shelton, Reba McEntire, Lee Brice, Jerrod Niemann, Eli Young Band, Craig Campbell and many more.
+Young pounded the pavement last year as he embarked on a 55 city Honky Tonkin’ University Tour that began at the beginning of February and transformed into the Bud Light ROWDYLOUD Tour, hitting 36 cities in the Summer and Fall.
+He has opened up for artist like Blake Shelton, Reba McEntire, Lee Brice, Jerrod Niemann, Eli Young Band, Craig Campbell, Colt Ford and many more.
 His tenacious touring has established Young as one of Nashville’s hottest up-and-comers and his fan base is building everyday, now with over 50,000 likes on his Facebook music page and over 12,000 Twitter followers.